techimpossible/ti_site/_posts/blog/2015-09-17-mr-robots-hacking-tools.md

 layout: post
 title: "Mr. Robot's Hacking Tools"
 excerpt: There is nothing more exciting than a TV Show that uses actual Security tools as these are used today in real life.

-I knew there was something different about this show, as soon as I read  Anonymous Content in the credits.Mr.
-Robot is amazing.
+categories:

-categories: Cyber Security
+- Cyber Security
+- blog
 tags:
 - Encryption
 - Flexispy